 Read more mum reviews of this product here.

 If you don't have a pot of this in the bathroom, are you even a parent?
 It's a must-have and looks after bums and other sore bits throughout childhood.
 Just make sure you don't leave it within reach of little hands - it gets EVERYWHERE.
 The water-repellant base will prevent rashes occurring, but if there is soreness, it'll soothe and calm that bottom straight away.

 Specially formulated to look after babies' bottoms, this gentle but effective cream is a M&B favourite.
-It's completely natural, with each Weleda product researched by a team of midwives and pharmacists to support the development of healthy skin.
+It's completely natural organic ingredients, with each Weleda product researched by a team of midwives and pharmacists to support the development of healthy skin.

 The Weleda range was Shortlisted in the 2019 M&B Awards Best Baby Skincare Range/Product category - read our full review here.